bloomberg/container-timing/README.md

 ## Glossary

-- **Region** \- This is a Skia [SkRegion](https://api.skia.org/classSkRegion.html) object which efficiently holds rects and can calculate overlaps between them plus various other things such as total size etc.
+- **Region**: This is a Skia [SkRegion](https://api.skia.org/classSkRegion.html) object which efficiently holds rects and can calculate overlaps between them plus various other things such as total size etc.
-- **Container Root** \- This is an element which has the "containertiming" attribute applied
+- **Container Root**: This is an element which has the "containertiming" attribute applied

 ## Links & Further Reading